 rendertemplate for the page.

-The content for a page is not automatically rendered but if including liquid filter
+The content for a page is not automatically rendered, but if including liquid filter

-| renderto the html output liquid will be processed.
+| renderto the html output, liquid syntax will be processed.

 <section>